rajkgap/SUDOKU-SOLVER/README.md

 # SUDOKU-SOLVER
-It can solve 9x9 sudoku.
+It is a java application used to solve 9x9 sudoku.
+JavaSwing used for GUI.
+-->JFrame,JPanel,JMenu,etc.